zion-off/notification-microservice/README.md

 Despite their advantages, microservices, by nature, introduce two or more points of failure.
 To address this in our system, we implement the following mechanisms.
+For clarity, imagine a sample request being sent to our server.

+## Load balancing

+The incoming request is received by a handler function, which picks a provider at random and routes the request to the provider if it is healthy.
+Whether a provider is healthy is determined using a `healthy` flag, a boolean representation of the provider's health.
+For each provider, we maintain a fixed window to keep track of the last 500 requests sent to that provider.
+If the ratio of success to error responses drop below a certain threshold, the `healthy` flag for that provider is toggled to false.
+This threshold is dynamically adjusted based on the server load, and can be made inversely proportional to the server load.
+If the server is receiving too many requests, we would want to avoid marking providers as unhealthy too soon.

 ## Request handling

-### Candiate 1

-Incoming requests are stored in a deque, similar to how outgoing segments are handled in network buffers at the transport layer.
-Although TCP maintains a window that can grow and shrink in response to the number of ACKs received, since we cannot afford to "drop" outgoing requests at the application layer, we implement a simple double ended queue to handle outgoing requests.

-We take the server to be a wrapper around multiple instances of text and email services, and when we make a request, we also keep track of the particular service that was requested.
-When the server responds with an error, the error message can be inspected to identify the service that caused the failure.
-Sending a request increments a flag assigned to that service, and receiving a 200 response decrements it.
-If this flag exceeds a value, we can take further action, as discussed below.

-All of this can be housed in a `NetworkHandler` singleton class.

-### Candidate 2

-Request queuing and processing can also be done with a more robust, dedicated third-party library, such as Bee-Queue, which is "a simple, fast, robust job/task queue for Node.js, backed by Redis"[^2].
+Request queuing and processing is done with a robust, dedicated third-party library, such as Bee-Queue, which is "a simple, fast, robust job/task queue for Node.js, backed by Redis"[^2].

 <details>
 <summary>Example</summary>